והיה עקב תשׁמעון את המשׁפטים האלה ושׁמרתם ועשׂיתם אתם ושׁמר יהוה אלהיך לך את־הברית ואת־החסד אשׁר נשׁבע לאבתיך׃

-- Thinking of others' need maybe even ahead of time.
+- Thinking of others' needs - maybe even ahead of time.

-A woman made the cut in the Brit for the world to read about her kindness throughout all generations.
+There is a woman whom Luke, the disciple of Paul, mentions in his accounts of the Acts of the Emissaries.
+The whole world today can read about her kindness throughout all generations.
 Her name was Tavitha.

 Now in Yafo there was a talmidah named Tavita (which means "gazelle"); she was always doing tzedakah and other good deeds.
 It happened that just at that time, she took sick and died.
 After washing her, they laid her in a room upstairs.
 Lud is near Yafo, and the talmidim had heard that Kefa was there, so they sent two men to him and urged him, "Please come to us without delay."
 Kefa got up and went with them.
 When he arrived, they led him into the upstairs room.
 All the widows stood by him, sobbing and showing all the dresses and coats Tavita had made them while she was still with them.
 But Kefa put them all outside, kneeled down and prayed.
 Then, turning to the body, he said, "Tavita!
 Get up!"
 She opened her eyes; and on seeing Kefa, she sat up.
 He offered her his hand and helped her to her feet; then, calling the believers and the widows, he presented her to them alive.
 (Act 9:35-41 CJB)

-I know I have written a lot about this subject and I want to explain why.
-I have been studying the lifestyle of the early Israeli messianic Jews, the life of our 1st century brothers and sisters.
-For many year, from the time of the miraculous Shavuot 50 days after the resurrection, though the disciples were persecuted by the Sadducee priests, they overall enjoyed the favor of the people, even in Israel.
-They were known for their unswerving dedication to their rabbi Yeshua, as well as for their beautiful "easy yoke" Torah observance which caused them to be known for their compassion, their charity, their love, their abnegation, and over all altruism.
-I'd like to share an example of how I feel it might have looked like, and of course this is my humble opinion.
+I know that at the risk of sounding redundant I have written a lot about this subject and I want to explain why.
+I have been studying the lifestyle of the early Israeli messianic Jews, the life of the first heroes of our confession, of the trail blazers of our movement, the brothers and sisters of the first-century CE.
+For many years, from the time of the miraculous Shavuot 50 days after the resurrection, though the disciples were persecuted by the Sadducee priesthood, they overall enjoyed the favor of the people, even in Israel.
+They were known for their unswerving dedication to the Torah, to prayer, and to Rabbi Yeshua.
+They were also known for their beautiful "easy yoke" Torah-observance style and their compassion, their charity, their love, their abnegation, and over all altruism.
+Using a personal experience, I'd like to share an example of how I feel it might have looked like.
+This is of course my humble opinion.

-For 1995 to 2005 my wife and I have been involved in a work to help the many street kids of the Portland area.
-We used to bring them in to our house, feed them, talk to them, counsel them, pray for them, and even teach them.
-Every year we also setup camp at the Rainbow Gathering, which is a yearly hippy/street kids gathering somewhere far away in a national forest.
-There we would do the same thing as well as have a singing evening by the campfire and my wife would host a first aid station.
-There were many other camps of believers there, even a camp called 'Jerusalem Camp'.
-I'd like to tell you about two times (and there were many others) when I felt very honored.
+From 1995 to 2005 my wife and I have been involved in a work to help the many street kids of the Portland area.
+We used to bring them to our house, feed them, talk to them, counsel them, pray for them, and even teach them.
+Every year we also set up camp at the Rainbow Gathering, which is a yearly hippy/street kids gathering somewhere far away in a national forest.
+There we would do the same thing along with nightly singing by the campfire.
+My wife would organise and man a first aid station.
+There were many other camps of believers there.
+There was even a camp called “Jerusalem Camp.”
+I'd like to tell you about a couple of times (and there were many others) when I felt very honored.

-It was during the night, a young girl had arrived at the camp.
-She had struggled through mud, rain, and cold in her wheelchair in order to come to the camp.
-It was early July high on a mountain and it had just snowed.
-This poor hippy girl needed help and care.
-The organizers (as if there was any organization) decided that the best place she will be taken care of was ours.
-They felt that we would take care of her unselfishly without judgment, just showing her love, respect, and consideration.
-Then, a couple of days later in the middle of a snowy cold and muddy night, a sick young man desperately needed to go down the mountain and go to the hospital.
-This required to take him on a stretcher to the parking lot 3 miles away on a muddy near freezing mountain trail on a freezing night.
-Again, the organizers came to get us (it was not just my wife and I, we had a whole team of young people working with us).
-I personally consider it the greatest of all honors that these people came to us for these difficult assignments knowing for sure that we would do it.
+A couple of days later in the middle of a snowy cold and muddy night, a diabetic young man desperately needed to go down the mountain and go to the hospital.
+This required us to take him on a stretcher to the parking lot 3 miles away walking on a muddy-near-freezing mountain trail.
+Again, when the organizers needed someone, they came to get us.
+We had a whole camp of young people working with us.
+I personally consider it the greatest of all honors that these people came to us for these difficult assignments knowing for sure that we would come through.